hsubox/twitter-emojizebot/README.md

 ## Debugging

-If you want to test the script or to debug the tweet generation, you can skip the random number generation and not publish the resulting tweets to Twitter.

-First, adjust the `DEBUG` variable in `local_settings.py`.
+If you want to test the script or to debug the tweet generation, adjust the `DEBUG` variable in `local_settings.py`.

 ```
 DEBUG = True
 ```

+## Deploying

-After that, commit the change and `git push heroku master`.
+Commit the change and `git push heroku master`.
 Then run the command `heroku run worker` on the command line and watch what happens.

-If you want to avoid hitting the Twitter API and instead want to use a static text file, you can do that.
-First, create a text file containing a Python list of quote-wrapped tweets.
-Then set the `STATIC_TEST` variable to `True`.
-Finally, specify the name of text file using the `TEST_SOURCE` variable in `local_settings.py`